 This letter should have given you some insight into the online DVD market, my commitment to the project and your potential for revenue.
 In the above example the guess that our sales could be 10% of Scott Houston’s was only speculation, and like anyone, cannot know what our market share will be.
 I encourage you to do your own research and look at some of the instructional sites online.
 I encourage you to go to the theverybestpianoinstruction.com and look at the songs and courses or call or come to the studio to talk in person about the project.

 Since this letter is more introductory in nature than specific, topics such as how and when you’ll get paid, who would take over if something were to happen to me, or what specifics are in the contract will be forthcoming if you decide to participate.

 Royalty payments are not a requirement and you can get paid or I can trade work for these sessions as described in the section “Invitation to Record”.
 If you want a CD or performance video made but also work for royalties, the fair market value of these services can be deducted when your discs start selling.
-Because you’re dedicating your time and energy to a project with deferred income, and some might say risk, I will pay you for the sessions which would be deducted when your discs sell.
+Because you’re dedicating your time and energy to a project with deferred income, and some might say risk, I will pay you for the sessions which would be deducted when your songs or courses sell.